CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 2. The Security Center Overview page provides a unified view for security professionals.
 This page contains detailed insights on the security posture on its dedicated dashboard and includes multiple independent cloud security pillars such as- **Secure Score, Regulatory Compliance and Azure Defender**.

 > ❗ Important: <br>
-> It takes few minutes for all tiles on the Overview Page to update.
+> Azure Security Center takes time to populate information such as secure score, compliance, recommendations etc. after enabling the services and enrolling the servers to security center.
+Sometimes, it can take up to 2 hrs. or even more than that for all the tiles on the overview page to update. if it takes more time, attendees can skip the next steps in Module 2 & proceed with the next modules and can come back later and check on this.

   ![Azure Security Center: Overview dashboard](../Images/asc-dashboard-overview-updated.png)